PumpedSardines/Ampene/roadmap.md

 ## Current roadmap
 - Switch between dark and light mode
-- Chunking for better performance
+- "liners" to make it easy to see positions when scrolling
 - Selecting
     - Moving all selected shapes
     - Deleting all selected shapes
+    - Copy pasting

 ## Potential features
-- "markers" to make it easy to see positions when scrolling
 - "waypoints" to easy hop between places
 - Exporting visible canvas as image
+- Wacom tablet support (Pressure)
-- Non chromium zoom
+- Zooming
+- Chunking for better performance